Tories deny claims of new laws to ban children from changing gender at school

 Sunday Telegraph newspaper headlined "No 10 drafts laws to ban children from changing gender in school", which has now been taken offline, Ms Bandenoch said:

 "This is a legally incoherent, silly season story.
-It hasn’t come from anyone in my dept or No10 working on Equalities policy.
+It hasn’t come from anyone in my departments or No10 working on equalities policy.

 "I know there’s much interest in this area but pls wait for facts.
 If it isn’t coming directly from me, its probably not accurate!"